 Professional Development > Course Descriptions

 Courses run throughout the year, so you can match your studies to your schedule and interests in improving health care.
-Courses are online and 4 or 6 weeks long, with specific start and end dates.
+Courses are online and 4 weeks long, with specific start and end dates.
 A combination of self-directed and interactive learning activities allows for both flexibility and the opportunity to engage with fellow innovative health professionals.

 Please note that the course schedule is subject to change.